Ziadashraf301/Black-Friday/Black-friday--Problems-and-data-preprocessing-.md

 # Data Cleaning

-In this step, I will clean the data, change the columns type, and fill in missing values, and errors.
+In this step, I will clean the data, change the column type, and fill in missing values, and errors.
 We will transform the data into an organized version for analysis.